arXiv/arxiv-docs/source/hiring/index.md

 ### Production Editor

-We are seeking a strong communicator with strong time management skills and keen attention to detail to join arXiv as a Production Editor.
+We are seeking a strong communicator with excellent time management skills and keen attention to detail to join arXiv as a Production Editor.
 As part of the Content & User Support team the Production Editor will manage the manuscript submission, validation, and screening process, in addition to supporting author, reader, and moderator user groups.
 This is a fast-paced environment with 700-1,400 new papers per day being processed.
 Responsibilities include:

  - Interpret arXiv policy for editorial style standards and interact with subject moderators worldwide as part of screening manuscripts for scholarly standards